Piero Taruffi

+Outside of Formula One, Taruffi competed extensively in sportscar racing, winning the final edition of the Mille Miglia with Ferrari, driving the 315 S and retiring upon his victory.
+He also managed the Gilera motorcycle team throughout his career, designing the record-breaking Cisitalia Tarf and Gilera Rondine.

+Motorcycle racing career

 Taruffi began his motorsport career racing motorcycles.
 He won the 1932 500cc European Championship on a Norton and in 1937 set the motorcycle land speed record at 279.503 km/h (173.68 mph).

+Sportscar racing career

-Taruffi drove a newly introduced 2-litre, 4-cylinder Ferrari, which placed third in the 360 kilometre race Grand Prix de Bari at Bari, Italy, in September 1951.
-He finished behind Juan Manuel Fangio and Froilán González with a time of 2 hours 58 minutes 40 3/5 seconds.
-Taruffi and Alberto Ascari participated in the Carrera Panamericana in the mountains of Mexico in November 1951.
-They placed first and third respectively over the course from Mexico City to León, Guanajuato, a 267 mi leg.
+Taruffi drove a newly introduced 2-litre, 4-cylinder Ferrari in the 1951 Bari Grand Prix, finishing third behind Juan Manuel Fangio and Froilán González.
+He completed the 360 km race with a time of 2 hours 58 minutes 40 3/5 seconds.
+In November 1951 Taruffi participated in the Carrera Panamericana in Mexico.
+He finished first in the opening leg from Mexico City to León, Guanajuato, a 267 mi leg.
 Taruffi led second-placed Troy Ruttman by more than four minutes.
-Taruffi trimmed 15 minutes on the Mexico City-Leon leg and another 21 minutes between Leon and Durango.
+Taruffi trimmed a further 15 minutes on the Mexico City-Leon leg and another 21 minutes between Leon and Durango.
 In the process he climbed from 12th to third overall.
-Taruffi won the race on 25 November, with a time of 21:57:52, over mountains and plains of the southeastern tip of Mexico.
-He had an average speed of 87.6 mph (140.97 km/h).
+Taruffi and Luigi Chinetti eventually won the race on 25 November, with a time of 21:57:52.
+His average speed was 87.6 mph (140.97 km/h).